Anaphylaxis: Epinephrine

-Epinephrine (adrenaline) (1 in 1,000) is the primary treatment for anaphylaxis with no absolute contraindication to its use.
+Epinephrine (adrenaline) (1:1000) is the primary treatment for anaphylaxis with no absolute contraindication to its use.
 It is recommended that an epinephrine solution be given intramuscularly into the mid anterolateral thigh as soon as the diagnosis is suspected.
 The injection may be repeated every 5 to 15 minutes if there is insufficient response.
 A second dose is needed in 16–35% of episodes with more than two doses rarely required.
 The intramuscular route is preferred over subcutaneous administration because the latter may have delayed absorption.
 It is recommended that after diagnosis and treatment of anaphylaxis, the patient should be kept under observation in an appropriate clinical setting until symptoms have fully resolved.
 Minor adverse effects from epinephrine include tremors, anxiety, headaches, and palpitations.

-People on β-blockers may be resistant to the effects of epinephrine.
-In this situation if epinephrine is not effective intravenous glucagon can be administered which has a mechanism of action independent of β-receptors.
+People on β-blockers may be resistant to the effects of epinephrine, but this is less of an issue with "cardioselective" β1-blockers.
+In this situation, if epinephrine is not effective, intravenous glucagon can be administered, which has a mechanism of action independent of β-receptors.

 If necessary, it can also be given intravenously using a dilute epinephrine solution.
 Intravenous epinephrine, however, has been associated both with dysrhythmia and myocardial infarction.
 Epinephrine autoinjectors used for self-administration typically come in two doses, one for adults or children who weigh more than 25 kg and one for children who weigh 10 to 25 kg.

+Most recently, the FDA has approved an intranasal form of epinephrine under the brand name Neffy, on the basis of its ability to attain levels of epinephrine in people that are believed to be protective against anaphylaxis.
+There are currently no clinical data on its effectiveness.

+Delayed administration of epinephrine in anaphylaxis is associated with increased rates of hospitalization and mortality.

 Adjuncts

 Antihistamines (both H1 and H2), while commonly used and assumed effective based on theoretical reasoning, are poorly supported by evidence.
-A 2007 Cochrane review did not find any good-quality studies upon which to base recommendations and they are not believed to have an effect on airway edema or spasm.
+A 2007 Cochrane review did not find any good-quality studies upon which to base recommendations and they are not believed to affect airway edema or spasm.
 Corticosteroids are unlikely to make a difference in the current episode of anaphylaxis, but may be used in the hope of decreasing the risk of biphasic anaphylaxis.
 Their prophylactic effectiveness in these situations is uncertain.
 Nebulized salbutamol may be effective for bronchospasm that does not resolve with epinephrine.
 Methylene blue has been used in those not responsive to other measures due to its presumed effect of relaxing smooth muscle.